 Col de Spandelles: 16.2km - 5.9%

-Col de Spandelles is a stunning, quiet road shaded by trees allowing an blissful climb away from the scorching heat during the thick of the Tour de France.
-This Cat 1 is challenging, but manageable and oh so enjoyable.
+Col de Spandelles is a stunning, quiet road shaded by trees allowing a blissful climb away from the scorching heat during the thick of the Tour de France.
+This Cat 1 ascent is challenging, but manageable and oh so enjoyable.

 Luz Ardiden: 13.4km - 7.6%